ThatDevCompany/that-ev3-library/README.md

-# That BrickPi3 Library
+# That ev3dev Library
-A library of BrickPi3 projects, utilities and tools to be run within the that-brickpi3-robot project
+A library of ev3dev projects, utilities and tools to be run on an ev3dev robot